HDFGroup/vol-async/docs/source/gettingstarted.rst

 2. (Required) Init MPI with MPI_THREAD_MULTIPLE

 Parallel HDF5 involve MPI collecive operations in many of its internal metadata operations, and they can be executed concurrently with the application's MPI operations, thus we require to initialize MPI with MPI_THREAD_MULTIPLE support.
-Change MPI_Init(argc, argv) in your application's code to the following:
+Change MPI_Init(argc, argv) in your application's code to:

 .. code-block::

     MPI_Init_thread(argc, argv, MPI_THREAD_MULTIPLE, &provided);

 3. (Required) Use event set and new async API to manage asynchronous I/O operations, see API section for a complete of APIs.

+More detailed description on how to enable async VOL is descritbed in Hello Async Section.

 .. code-block::